|Available 100% Online||Credit Hours||Tuition||Entry Terms|

 Note: At least 21 of the 36 hours must be at the 300, 400 or 500-level.
 Also, a minimum of 18 of the 36 POS credits required must be completed at the University of Maine.

 - Students must have a minimum of 60 credit hours outside their major.

 - Students must complete an academic minor or a second academic major.
-Minors are fully available online in: Child Development and Family Relations, Labor Studies, Maine Studies, and Political Science.
+Minors are fully available online in: Child Development and Family Relations, Labor Studies, Maine Studies.

 - All students must complete the University of Maine general education requirements.

 Politics – sometimes engaging, sometimes exasperating – is the way people come together to govern collectively.